Divorce for expatriates living in Italy

 De Facto Families, Cohabitation And Civil Unions

 Civil partnerships and civil unions are now regulated by the Statute issued in Italy in 2015.

-Civil Union: this is only for same-sex couples.
+Civil Union: applies only for same-sex couples.
 It produces nearly the same rights and obligations as a marriage.
 Spouses can choose joint ownership of assets.
 A divorce is needed to dissolve a civil union.
-No adoption is formally allowed, save a case by case decision from the courts.
+No adoption is formally allowed, save for a case by case decision from the courts.

-Registered Civil Partnership: this is for heterosexuals and homosexuals.
+Registered Civil Partnership: this is for heterosexual and homosexual couples.
 Residency must be declared to the Registrar of the Municipality.
 A contract of cohabitation may be drafted by a (private) lawyer.
 In case of separation, the party in need is entitled to receive survival alimonies (a smaller form of support).

 With thanks to the attorney Marco Calabrese for the preparation of this article.
 Mr Calabrese can be contacted for legal advice at: